-• ell-defined original problem in experimental and molecular biology and propose how it might be Present the l research in v background, methods, and goals for the proposed written form. the proposed concepts in b Explain and a molecular bi stions concerning the feasibility and importance of d research as well as questions dealing with basic biochemistry and molecular biology. apply the basic concepts of biochemistry and ology to the solution of a research problem ssible results in terms of the hypotheses to be tested.
+- Develop a well-defined original problem in experimental biochemistry and molecular biology and propose how it might be solved. - Present the background, methods, and goals for the proposed research in written form. - Answer questions concerning the feasibility and importance of the proposed research as well as questions dealing with basic concepts in biochemistry and molecular biology. - Explain and apply the basic concepts of biochemistry and molecular biology to the solution of a research problem - Interpret possible results in terms of the hypotheses to be tested.